 Summary:

-• DuckDuckGo donated $1.1 million to privacy and digital rights organizations worldwide
+• DuckDuckGo donated $1.1 million to privacy and digital rights organizations in 2025

-• This brings their total donations since 2011 to over $8 million
+• Total donations since 2011 now reach over $8 million to various nonprofits

-• Money goes to groups fighting for online privacy, free speech, and fair competition in tech
+• Supports groups fighting for internet freedom, privacy rights, and fair competition

-• Shows how successful tech companies can support causes that align with their values
+• Shows how successful tech companies can give back to causes aligned with their values